 In most cases, each person who signed the loan is 100% responsible for the debt—it’s not 50/50 on a joint loan.
-If one borrower is unable to pay for any reason (whether it’s financial hardship or one of the borrowers dies), the other borrower needs to keep payments current or pay off the loan.
-If lenders simply remove a name, they increase their risk and they give somebody a free “out” from paying back the loan.
+If one borrower can't pay for any reason—whether due to hardship with money, or even if one person dies—the other needs to keep up with payments or pay off the loan.
+If lenders remove a name, they increase their risk, and they give somebody a free “out” from paying back the loan.
 Lenders are not often willing to take such a risk.

 You might think that it’s “our” loan, but banks protect against that idea.
-For instance, in cases of divorce, for example, there is no more “us,” even on a legal basis, but your loan agreement is not structured that way.
-Even if a divorce agreement specifies that your ex is responsible for the debt, lenders have the ability to collect from everybody who applied.
+For instance, in cases of divorce, there is no more “us,” even on a legal basis, but your loan agreement is not structured that way.
+Even if a divorce contract says that your ex is responsible for the debt, lenders can still collect from each person who applied.

-Ex-spouses may face legal consequences for failing to follow court orders, but you can’t change the terms of a loan, which is really a contract just like a marriage contract.
+Ex-spouses may face legal trouble for failing to follow court orders, but you can’t change the terms of a loan, which is really a contract just like a marriage contract.

-There are several ways to get a name removed from a loan.
+There are a few ways to take someone's name off a loan.

 Ask Your Lender

 Start by asking your current lender about changing the loan.
 You won’t get it all done in one phone call, but if you ask the right questions, you'll be able to tell whether you can keep the loan as it is currently written, but with one less borrower.
-If so, any remaining borrowers (whose names are not removed) will need to re-qualify for the loan on their own.
+If so, anyone whose names remain will need to re-qualify for the loan on their own.
 That means if you want to keep the loan without your partner, you'll need enough income and a high enough credit score to convince the bank that you can make payments each month, without fail, until the loan is paid off.
-Also, you may need to go through an application process similar to when you originally got the loan.
+Also, you may need to go through an application process like the one when you first obtained the loan.
 If your lender approves your request, they may release the other person from any liability for the debt (often used in cases of divorce).

 Refinance the Loan